dveselov/termformat/README.md

 # Installation

-`termformat` can be installed as any other python module, e.g. with `pip`:
+`termformat` supports both Python 2.7+ and 3.3+ versions including PyPy, and can be installed as any other module, e.g. with `pip`:

 ```bash
 $ pip install termformat
 ```
-But make sure that you have `python-devel` package installed.
+NB: On CPython you'll need to have `python-devel` package installed.
+If your platform have limited support of C extensions (e.g. PyPy), `termformat` will fallback to pure python version of itself.

 # Usage